 The IUI procedure takes only a few minutes and involves minimal discomfort.

 Several things play a part in the likelihood of IUI’s success.
 Success rates may reach as high as 20% per cycle if a couple has the IUI procedure performed each month.
-The depending variables are the female’s age, the reason for infertility, and whether fertility drugs were used, among other variables.
+The dependent variables are the female’s age, the reason for infertility, and whether fertility drugs were used, among other variables.

 Pregnancy rates for IUI are lower than those from IVF, but IUI is a less invasive and less expensive option.
 If you think you may be interested in IUI, you can call our office to set up a consultation and discuss with our doctors.